cycle/docs/intro/quick-start.md

 }
 ```

-Cycle will automatically assign role `user` and table `users` from default database to this entity.
+Cycle will automatically assign role `user` and table `users` from the default database to this entity.

 > Attention, `@Entity` annotation is required!

 ## Schema Generation
 In order to operate we need to generate ORM Schema which will describe how our entities are configured.
-Thought we can do it manually
-we will use the pipeline generator provided by `cycle/schema-builder` package and generators from `cycle/annotated`.
+Thought we can do it manually we will use the pipeline generator provided by `cycle/schema-builder` package and generators from `cycle/annotated`.

 First, we have to create instance of `ClassLocator` which will automatically find needed entities: